 - The neighbouring farmer who took us to court over the pitch & putt course (and is now a good friend 🙂 )

-- The joy of going to collect 9 month old Susie, the donkey and the despair of almost killing her on the way home
+- The joy of going to collect 9 month old Susie, the donkey and the despair of almost killing her on the way home ( still to be documented!)

 - The midnight games of 40-40, boules, Spotlight, BBQs and countless glasses of rosé framboise , prosecco and Pitchers